ericacheong/p3_catalog_application/README.md

 This program is created for the Udacity Full Stack Web Developer Nanodegree.

+The project includes a database schema to store the game matches between players.
+Program code is written to query this data and determine the winners of various games.

+## Language:
+Python

 ## Features:
 1. Users should login using Google+ or Facebook.
 2. Registered users can add, edit and delete their own items.